 The Death of Samuel

-1 Samuel died and all Israel gathered together and mourned for him and buried him at his house at Ramah.
+1 Samuel died, and all Israel gathered together and mourned for him and buried him at his house at Ramah.
 Then David got up and went down to the wilderness of Paran.

 David and Nabal

-2 There was a man in Maon, whose possessions were in Carmel, and the man was very great.
+2 There was a man in Maon, whose possessions were in Carmel, and the man was very wealthy.
 He had 3,000 sheep and a thousand goats, and he was shearing his sheep in Carmel.
 3 Now the name of the man was Nabal, and the name of his wife Abigail.
 This woman was intelligent and had a beautiful face, but the man was harsh and evil in his dealings.
 He was of the house of Caleb.

 4 David heard in the wilderness that Nabal was shearing his sheep.
-5 David sent ten young men, and David said to the young men, “Go up to Carmel, and go to Nabal, and greet him in my name.
+5 David sent ten young men, and David said to the young men, “Go up to Carmel and go to Nabal and greet him in my name.
 6 Tell him, ‘Long life to you!
 Peace be to you!
 Peace be to your house!
 Peace be to all that you have!
 7 Now I have heard that you have shearers.
 Your shepherds have now been with us, and we didn’t harm them.
 Nothing was missing from them all the time they were in Carmel.
 8 Ask your young men, and they will tell you.
 Therefore let the young men find favor in your eyes, for we come on a feast day.
 Please give whatever comes to your hand, to your servants, and to your son David.’ ”

 9 When David’s young men came, they spoke to Nabal all those words in the name of David, and waited.